Bible Passage: Luke 19: 1- 10

 Q. What can you learn about Zacchaeus?

-- Sinful (Luke 19:7), Not a reputed man, often ridiculed or hated among the Jews
+- Sinful (Luke 19:7), not a reputed man, often ridiculed or hated among the Jews for working for Roman empire.

 Q. Meaning of ‘Zacchaeus’?

-- What an irony, his name meant clean and pure, but he was one of the chief corrupted man in Jericho!
+- What an irony, his name meant clean and pure, but he was one of the chief corrupted men in Jericho!

 Q. Why did Zacchaeus come to see Jesus?

-- Must be desperate to see Jesus (Not every one climbs a tree to see Jesus!)
+- He must be desperate to see Jesus (Not every one climbs a tree to see Jesus!)

-- He would have just wanted to have a glance at this Jesus.
+- He would have just wanted to have a glance at this Rabbi, Jesus, who is not as judgmental as Pharisees and the teachers of the Law.

 - He did not expect Jesus to be his guest!